Together while apart

-Every Sunday evening at 7.00pm, you are invited to take part in a shared time of prayer for our town.
-Please see the details here in the Pray for Hertford flyer (note that the time changed from 8.00pm to 7.00pm at the end of April).
+Every other week on Sunday evening at 7.00pm you are invited to take part in a shared time of prayer for our town.
+Please see the Pray for Hertford flyer to find out more.

 A brief guide by Rev. Wendy Sellers to The Prayer of Stillness, as practiced by the Fellowship of Contemplative Prayer.

 It helps to have a structure, so Wendy has offered these recommendations:

 Church of England Daily Prayer Available via the website and also through a very convenient app.
 It includes morning, evening and night prayer (compline) each day, including the readings, and has links to prayers and other useful extras.
 It is free to use but costs £2.99 if you should want offline access.